 5:30 p.m. — Happy hour and dinner at Silo

 Germantown is situated north of Downtown and is dubbed Nashville’s oldest neighborhood, boasting some of the most charming, tree-lined streets in the city.
-Allow yourself a bit of time before dinner to get lost looking at the stunning architecture found throughout the neighborhood.
+Allow yourself a bit of time before or after dinner to get lost looking at the stunning architecture found throughout the neighborhood.
 Germantown is home to some of the finest dining spots in Nashville.
 City House, Rolf & Daughters and 5th & Taylor are all highly revered upscale restaurants.
-Little Donkey, Butchertown Hall and 312 Pizza offer more casual vibes, and Monell’s and The Mad Platter are two of the neighborhood’s oldest restaurants.
+Little Donkey, Butchertown Hall and 312 Pizza offer more casual vibes, and Monell’s is one of the neighborhood’s oldest restaurants.

 If you hit Silo by about 5:30 p.m. you will catch 30 minutes of their happy hour — and their happy hour is amazing.
 Hand-crafted cocktails are just $6, wine is $5 and beer is $4!
 Plus, their bar eats are pretty fabulous.
 We recommend snagging a seat outside if the weather is nice as their patio makes for great people watching as you are on the corner of some bustling, pedestrian-friendly streets.
 Embrace the restaurant’s rustic décor and Southern staples (deviled eggs, pork belly, pork chop, spoon bread, grits and Kentucky butter cake) — you are in Nashville after all!
 And, when in Nashville, eat as the Nashvillians do.
 Silo serves up dozens of offerings that will satisfy even the most discerning of foodies (and we appreciate how hard they work to accommodate food allergies!).